 In 1962, Tiant had a 7-8, 3.63 record for Charleston Indians and appeared very briefly with the AAA Jacksonville Suns.
-In 1963, Luis posted a 14-9, 2.56 record for Burlington.
+In 1963, Luis posted a 14-9, 2.56 record for the Burlington Indians.
 He tied for 5th in the Carolina League in wins and was in the top 10 in ERA.
 The next season, the young right-hander won a remarkable 25 games.
 He had a 15-1, 2.04 record for the Portland Beavers and tied Wilbur Wood, Bruce Howard and Dave DeBusschere for third in the Pacific Coast League in wins, one behind co-leaders Bob Locker and Ken Rowe.
 This led to his call-up to Cleveland, where he won 10 more games with the 1964 Indians.